 Reviewer Mountain

-Interested in the environment and food, after graduating from Meiji University's Faculty of Agriculture, he joined a company in Hokkaido in order to live in the majestic island of Hokkaido.
-In order to feel closer to nature and practice a lifestyle that does not impact the environment, he founded Mountain Guide Coyote.
-I love skiing down snowy mountains on telemark skis.
+Interested in the environment and food, after graduating from Meiji University's Faculty of Agriculture, he joined a company in Hokkaido to live in the magnificent country.
+He founded Mountain Guide Coyote to feel closer to nature and live a life that has no impact on the environment.
+He loves telemark skiing down snowy mountains

-A setup that has excellent rigidity and power transmission, and has excellent running feel and running performance.
+A setup with excellent rigidity and power transmission, and excellent gliding and off-road performance

 BINDINGS:Marker|KINGPIN 13